marius-jopen/sveltekit-prismic-theme/README.md

 1. ### functionality
    - Those are compnents which serve a specific function.
 For example a hover-effect which gets reused on some pages.
 The lazy-load function which I did not include yet.
 A back button.
 All those little helpful things which can be reused on all different pages.

-2. ### items
-   - Those components are connected to the repeating pages.
-For example templates for items, loops, filters and all that.

-3. ### navigations
-   - Some different navigations to chose from.
-Why not?

-4. ### slices
-   - Here you can find all the compnents which you can reuse to build the website.
-For example a headline module, or a to-images-next-to-each-other-module, or a parapgraph module.
-It is an ongoing collection which I will extend in the future.

 	- Also the [Slicer](src/lib/modules/slices/allSlices.svelte) is included.
 It can be called from any page which has a Slicer set up in Prismic.
 This file understands which slices you use on your page and displays the needed slices underneath each other.
 Like this you could have a structure like this:
 		- Headline
 		- Paragraph
 		- Headline
 		- Image
 		- Paragraph

+2. ### modulesStatic
+   - Those components are connected to the repeating pages.
+For example templates for items, loops, filters and all that.

+4. ### modulesFlex
+   - Here you can find all the compnents which you can reuse to build the website.
+For example a headline module, or a to-images-next-to-each-other-module, or a parapgraph module.
+It is an ongoing collection which I will extend in the future.

    - Each Component in this folder can be added manually to the website like here.
 Or be integrated with the Slicer in Prismic.
 	```